turingschool/mod-0-curriculum/session1/index.md

 Find the homework in your Mod 0 Project Board.
 Contact David, Ellen, and Robert if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)

-Lastly, another reminder, if you haven't started your capstone yet, you should.
-It's due in a week and a half.
+Lastly, another reminder, if you haven't started your capstone yet, it's good to get a head start on it.
+You can find the due date on the mod 0 calendar.